nprapps/dailygraphics/README.md

 git clean -dn
 ```

 This will list folders with no committed files.
-To permenantly delete those folders, run:
+To permanently delete those folders, run:

 ```
 git clean -df
 ```

+**NOTE:** This will delete any files that have not been committed, so
+if you have any work in progress that you do not want deleted, you will
+need to commit those files before running `git clean -df`.